metablaster/WindowsFirewallRuleset/Docs/FAQ.md

 Thus the only way for proper authentication is to ask user for valid Microsoft account credentials, which needs to be of an Administrative account on computer.\
-The credentials are securely stored in an object of type [PSCredential][pscredential] and once you close down PowerShell the credential object is removed.
+The credentials are securely stored in an object of type [PSCredential][pscredential] and once you close down PowerShell the credential object is destroyed.

 Windows hello is neither supported nor necessary by PowerShell remoting or WinRM.